baldowl/baldowl.github.com/_posts/2010-12-06-coercing-cucumber-and-webrat-to-cooperate.md

 **Update 2011-03-07**: A [reader](https://github.com/jschairb) kindly reminded
-me about <tt>Kernel::silence_warnings</tt>, so you can optionally redefine that Rack::Test's constant as follow and never see that **noise** again:
+me about <tt>Kernel::silence_warnings</tt>, so you can optionally redefine that Rack::Test's constant as follows and never see that **noise** again:

 <script src="https://gist.github.com/729996.js?file=silent-rack-test-default-host.rb">false;</script>